-If I am not required to resign as part of settlement, does that mean that I will continue to have a job after settlement?
+If the insurance company does not force me to resign as part of settlement, does that mean that I will continue to have a job after settlement?

 Not necessarily.
-Just because you do not have to resign will not mean that you have a job in the future.
+Just because you do not have to resign does not mean that you are guaranteed to have a job for any specific amount of time in the future.

-In Georgia, many employees are what are know as “at will” employees.
-That basically means that their employer can fire them for a good reason, a bad reason, or no reason at all (as long as it is not a prohibited reason).
+In Georgia, most employees are “at will” employees.
+That basically means that their employer can fire them for a good reason, a bad reason, or no reason at all (as long as it is not a prohibited reason under the law).

-If you are an employee “at will”, then your employer could let you go at any time without really having a particular reason.
-Your employer could certainly choose to let you go sometime after settlement event if you were not required to sign a resignation at the time that your case settled.
+If you are an employee “at will”, then your employer could choose to terminate your employment at any time without really having a particular reason.
+This means your employer could certainly choose to let you go sometime after settlement even if you were not required to sign a resignation at the time that your case settled.

-Sometimes, your employer may terminate your employment before your workers compensation settles.
-To find out about how that can affect things, you can read this short article about being fired after a workers compensation injury.
+To find out about more about what can happen when you are fired before you settle, just read this short article about being fired after a workers compensation injury.